University of Rhode Island Department of Mathematics

 How to get help

 I may help you with questions, just stop by my office.
 There will be tutors available as well.
-See Summer tutoring schedule below.
+See AEC (Academic Enhancement Center) tutoring schedule.

-Students who need special accomodations and who have documentation from Disability Services (874-2098) should make arrangements with Dr. Kulenovic as soon as possible.
+Students who need special accommodations and who have documentation from Disability Services (874-2098) should make arrangements with Dr. Kulenovic as soon as possible.

-The practice problems, exams and Mathematica Notebooks are part of Sakai package.
+The practice problems, exams and Mathematica Notebooks are part of Sakai .